 The effects of significant changes in estimates are disclosed in the notes to the financial statements relating to the items concerned.
-The most significant changes in estimates concern the insurance liabilities (refer to note 7 'Insurance Liabilities' and to the section 'Assumptions IFRS LAT' under 'Insurance Liabilities' in 6.1 Accounting Policies for the Statement of Financial Position).
+The most significant changes in estimates concern the insurance liabilities and reinsurance assets (refer to note 7 'Insurance Liabilities') and LAT assumptions (refer to the section 'Assumptions IFRS LAT' under 'Insurance Liabilities' in 6.1.4 Accounting Policies for the Statement of Financial Position) and the determination of the fair values.